LogtalkDotOrg/logtalk3/manuals/sources/userman/predicates.rst

-When calling non-standard Prolog built-in predicates or using non-standard Prolog arithmetic functions, you may run into portability problems while trying your applications with different back-end Prolog compilers (non-standard predicates and non-standard arithmetic functions are often specific to a Prolog compiler).
+When calling non-standard Prolog built-in predicates or using non-standard Prolog arithmetic functions, you may run into portability problems while trying your applications with different backend Prolog compilers (non-standard predicates and non-standard arithmetic functions are often specific to a Prolog compiler).
 You may use the Logtalk :ref:`portability <flag_portability>` compiler flag  to help check for